Oscilloscope and logic analyser notes

 Bandwidth

-Note that running your sound card 96 or 192kHz does nothing to increase your bandwidth, because all sound cards have lowpass filters on their input, meaning you should assume content above ~15kHz is attenuated and above ~20kHz is gone.
+Note that running your sound card 96 or 192kHz does nothing to increase your bandwidth, because all sound cards have lowpass filters on their input, meaning you should assume content above ~20kHz is attenuated to gone.

-You sometimes find faster ADCs in PC hardware, such as a 448kHz (not a typo) ADC in bt878-based TV cards, with ~360KHz usable bandwidth(verify), though it takes more work to make this into something usable. (what about a lowpass?(verify) possibly not, if it's meant to be able to sample 8 channels?)
+(You sometimes find faster ADCs around PC hardware, such as a 448kHz (not a typo) ADC in bt878-based TV cards, with ~360KHz usable bandwidth(verify), though it takes more work to make this into something usable.)

 Voltage